PX4/PX4-user_guide/en/flight_modes_fw/altitude.md

     This is same as in [Stabilized mode](../flight_modes_fw/stabilized.md).
   - Yaw stick actuates the rudder (signal will be added to the one calculated by the autopilot to maintain [coordinated flight](https://en.wikipedia.org/wiki/Coordinated_flight)).
     This is same as in [Stabilized mode](../flight_modes_fw/stabilized.md).
+- Manual control input is required (such as RC control, joystick).
+  - Roll: Assistance from autopilot to hold altitude against wind.
+  - Pitch: Assistance from autopilot to stabilize the attitude.
+    Position of RC stick maps to the orientation of vehicle.
+  - Yaw: Input is sent directly to control allocation.
+  - Throttle: Assistance from autopilot to hold altitude against wind.
+- An altitude source is required.
   :::note

-- Manual input is required (RC controller, or gamepad/thumbsticks through MAVLink).
-- The altitude is normally measured using a barometer, which may become inaccurate in extreme weather conditions.
+  The altitude is normally measured using a barometer, which may become inaccurate in extreme weather conditions.
   Vehicles that include a LIDAR/range sensor will be able to control altitude with greater reliability and accuracy.
   :::